 The 1890 report of the New Jersey bureau noted labor agitation for healthier conditions in factories and stressed the importance of prolonging the life of the individual worker.
 The bureau hoped that its reports on working conditions would stimulate general interest and arouse public opinion to demand action.

 Obstacles for safeguarding appeared nationwide.
 A commissioner in New York reported in 1900 that about 75 percent of the workplaces he entered had unguarded machinery.
 Notices were posted in most New York factories forbidding the cleaning of machinery while it was in motion.
 Employees commonly ignored the warnings because companies usually expected the workers to do cleanup on their own time when the machinery stopped.
 The employees avoided having to spend their own time doing this by cleaning the machines while they were still running.
 Some inspectors reported that after installing safeguards on machinery, employees removed them.
 A few employers claimed to threaten to fire them if they wouldn't leave the devices alone.

+The initial focus of the industrial safety movement beginning in the early 1900's was to protect workers by providing adequate safeguarding of machinery.
 A movement to implement a national safety law began in 1905 by various employers.

 The use of belt shifting devices to protect against "scalping" accidents went into effect in 1906.
 Inspectors were given the authority to shut down any machinery that posed a serious danger by posting a notice on it that was not to be removed until the dangerous condition was eliminated.